yashgoyal0110/lfxorganizations/README.md

 - Ensure Node version 22.x is used for the frontend.
 - Run backend first (Terminal 1) and only start the frontend (Terminal 2) after the backend reports `Server running successfully`.

-Make your changes and test them locally using the setup steps above Commit your changes with clear, descriptive messages:

-bash   git commit -m "Fix: Description of what you fixed"

-Push to your fork:

-bash   git push origin feature/your-feature-name

 Open a Pull Request on the main repository with:

-- Repo URL used for cloning: https://github.com/yashgoyal0110/lfxorganizationsA clear title describing the change
+- Repo URL used for cloning: https://github.com/yashgoyal0110/lfxorganizations clear title describing the change

-Any re
 Thank you for contributing — your improvements make the dashboard more useful for the community.